Adamage/tutorials/simple_applications/tensorflow2/mnist/README.md

 You can train, evaluate or run inference on single-IPU models through the Keras APIs as you would with other accelerators, as long as you create the model inside the scope of an `IPUStrategy`.
+More information about `IPUStrategy` can be found in the [documentation](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/api.html?#tensorflow.python.ipu.ipu_strategy.IPUStrategyV1).

 In the following code, it is worth noting that the number of steps performed during an epoch must be divisible by the number of steps performed per execution.